 Michael Hackett, Senior Vice President of LogiGear Corporation and Editor-in-Chief of Logigear Magazine, on change and software testing.

 Change is constant.
 What’s different today is the rate of change.
-Moore’s law resulted form the observation that the rate of change in computing power is exponential.
+Moore’s law resulted from the observation that the rate of change in computing power is exponential.
 The products, services, and software landscape appears just as dynamic.
 At the same time, we pretty much take for granted the ubiquitous presence of software running our lives and the convenience it brings.